thisbenrogers/node-express-review/Section3.md

 ## Deploys

-We're ready to merge these new changes into master now, so let's first go to Heroku and get our staging application ready.
+We're ready to merge these new changes into main now, so let's first go to Heroku and get our staging application ready.

 - [ ] First, navigate to the `Resources` tab.
 - [ ] Under `Add-ons` search for postgres and provision a new DB.